CPA Exam Applicants

 21 NCAC 08F .0105 states that a candidate must pass all sections of the Exam with a grade of 75 or higher on each section.
 A candidate is subject to the following conditioning requirements:

-• A candidate shall earn a passing grade on all sections of the examination within an 18-month* period;
+• A candidate shall earn a passing grade on all sections of the examination within a 30-month period;

 • A candidate may sit for any section of the examination individually and in any order;